Knoblauchpilze/template-go/README.md

 ## Adding more packages

-A typical architecture of a more 'complex' project looks like so:
+A typical architecture of a more 'complex' project looks like so (taken from the [galactic-sovereign](https://github.com/Knoblauchpilze/galactic-sovereign) project):

 ![More complex project structure](resources/complete-project-structure.png)